pupilfirst/playbook/stages/2-prototyping.md

 * [Material UI](http://material-ui.com/#/) is a great introduction to Google's Material Design Principles.
 Similarly, [Apple iOS HIG](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/) is a great intro to Apple's design language.
 Both are must reads for a any app designer.
 * [GoodUI.org](http://goodui.org) has simple tips for good UX.

+## Common Failures

+* Startups fail at this stage when they are not able to build a high-fidelity prototype.
+This usually points to failures within their Engineering role, but at times issues are more systemic: perhaps the Idea they discovered could have been too ambitious.
+* Another common failure is to attempt to build too much.
+While prototypes much exhaustively test core features, ancillary features should be left untested so that teams can build within the budget available.

 ## Proceeding to Customer Validation